-Camano Island takes its name from an early Spanish explorer, and in the 1700s Europeans mapped and named many places in the area.
+The earliest inhabitants of Camano Island were the Kikiallus Indians.
+They named the island “Kal-lut-chin” which means “land jutting into a bay” Camano Island is part of the native land of many tribes, including the Kikiallus, Tulalip, Coast Salish, Stillaguamish, Snohomish, Swinomish and Skagit.
+The Island was later renamed Camano after an early Spanish explorer.
+In the 1700s Europeans mapped and named many places in the area.
 The Douglas firs became very desirable for shipbuilding, and by the 1800’s Camano Island was a bustling community with mills, homes, and schools, and with tall ships taking cargo from the deep waters at the north end of the island.